izzeddin62/alu-higher_level_programming/python-hello_world/README.md

 ### 9-easter_egg.py
 The python script prints “The Zen of Python”, by TimPeters, followed by a new line.
 ### 100-write.py
-The script prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line using sys module write function
+The script prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line using sys module write function.
+### 101-compile
+The script compiles a Python script file.